Fishing Locations and Access

 The Rakaia River

-The Rakaia is a large braided river which supports the best salmon run in the North Canterbury region.
+The Rakaia is a large braided river that supports the best salmon run in the North Canterbury region.
 Access to the river mouth is easy but the walk can vary as the position of the mouth does move significantly.
 Access by road is possible through settlements on both sides of the mouth.

 Many anglers use fat-wheeled farm bikes to travel over the soft shingle between the road end and mouth.
 Boats can be launched at the North Rakaia Huts boat ramp and at times from the riverbed out from the South Rakaia Huts (4WD only).
 The South Rakaia Huts are reached by turning left at Rakaia and travelling down Acton Road for 23 kilometres.
 The North Rakaia Huts are reached by following the signs while travelling south out of Southbridge.